cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/topologies/TopologicalLink.rst

    :param srcNode: the BRITE id of the source node of the link.
    :param destNode: the BRITE id of the destination node of the link.
    :param delay: the link delay of the connection.
-   :param bw: the link bandwidth (bw)
+   :param bandwidth: the link bandwidth (bw)

 Methods
 -------